15 Ways to Keep Your Brain Sharp and Active

 14. Consume foods that strengthen the brain, focus ability, and memory

-15. You need to rest!
+15. Don't forget to rest!

 Psychology and Mental Health Other Content in the Category